alanzhaonys/react-electron-node/README.md

-- To publish react-scripts-electron-by-alanzhao to npm, checkout latest react-scripts in npm, find out the git head number, clone the react-scripts, checkout the git head and modify script go to packages/react-scripts/ directory and do `npm publish`
+- To publish react-scripts-electron-by-alanzhao to npm, checkout latest react-scripts in npm, find out the git head number, clone the react-scripts, checkout the git head and modify script, finally go to packages/react-scripts/ directory and do `npm publish`
 ---

 How to use this project?